-Baja SAE Tennessee Tech is limited to 100 vehicles.
+Baja SAE Kansas is limited to 100 vehicles.
 (Plus 40 waitlist teams) Baja SAE California is limited to 100 vehicles.
-(Plus 40 waitlist teams) Baja SAE Rochester is limited to 100 vehicles (Plus 40 waitlist teams)
+(Plus 40 waitlist teams) Baja SAE Illinois is limited to 100 vehicles (Plus 40 waitlist teams)

 When any of the Baja SAE Events (North American events) have reached their maximum team limit, there will be 40 waitlisted spots available for teams to sign up.
-The waitlist will remain open until all 40 spots are filled or the registration deadline of December 1st, 2015 is reached.
+The waitlist will remain open until all 40 spots are filled or the registration deadline of November 14, 2016 is reached.
+For more information on the Wait List, refer to http://students.sae.org/cds/bajasae/resources/.